 In a similar way, have a professional look at your fireplace and clean it every year.
 Keep flammable materials away from the fire and do not burn trash or cardboard boxes in it.

-Don’t use your oven or stove as a heating source; this poses a fire hazard and can release dangerous gases, the health provider said.
+The health provider said don’t use your oven or stove as a heating source; this poses a fire hazard and can release dangerous gases.

 Keep a safe perimeter around electric space heaters.
 Check for faulty wiring as well that could create an electric shock or fire.
 Keep an eye on children and pets around the heater, and turn the heater off before leaving the room or going to bed, OchsnerHealth advises.